Case Study: Substantial Water Ingress of Tank Located on the Water Table

 The problem

-Our team, in collaboration with our partner Rafibra, arrived at a customer’s site in Bristol to carry out our tank lining service on a compartmented 40,000-litre fibreglass fuel tank, which consisted of a 10,000 litre petrol tank and a 30,000 litre diesel tank.
+Our team, in collaboration with our partner Rafibra, arrived at our customer’s site in Bristol to carry out our tank lining service on a compartmented 40,000-litre fibreglass fuel tank, which consisted of a 10,000 litre petrol tank and a 30,000 litre diesel tank.

 During the initial inspection, we discovered significant water ingress in both compartments.
 This was caused by the tanks being installed near the water table, a known risk factor in tank installations.
 Being near or on the water table can lead to a range of serious issues.